 This blog post is part of our social media marketing series for freelancers.
 We have also written about LinkedIn marketing.

 Want to further your freelancing career?
 Check out TapChief.
-It is a platform where you can find open projects, interact with prospective clients, join communities of freelancers, and more.
+We are a freelance marketplace where you can find open projects, interact with prospective clients, join communities of freelancers, and more.
 You can signup to TapChief here.